mozilla/badgekit-api-client/docs/systems.md

 ### Options

-This method takes an optional second parameter to specify pagination data:
+This method takes an optional parameter to specify pagination data:

 * `paginate` - _JSON object_
  * `page` - _page of results to return_